LukasForst/katlib/README.md

 nexus.username=<fill.me>
 nexus.password=<fill.me>
 ```
-To publish the library, one must execute `./gradlew publish`.
+To publish the library, one must execute `./gradlew publish` or using the `Makefile` - `make publish`.